-- 12. Each agency that incorporates by reference should task its Office of the Federal Register (OFR) liaison or another employee with being a point of contact with OFR and maintaining a close working relationship between the two agencies.
-Such agencies should take advantage of OFR's training opportunities and its Document Drafting Handbook (DDH). - 13.
-When considering a regulation that would incorporate by reference, agencies should ensure legal counsel or other experts in OFR policy are involved early in the rulemaking process to reduce the potential for delays in publishing rules.
-Agencies considering incorporating by reference should reach out to OFR staff early in the rulemaking process. - 14.
-OFR should continue and expand upon its efforts to make the process easier, including by transitioning to an electronic submission and review process for incorporation by reference requests.
+(OFR) liaison or another employee with being a point of contact with OFR and maintaining a

+OFR's training opportunities and follow the procedures of its Document Drafting Handbook (DDH).

+13. When considering a regulation that would incorporate by reference, agencies should ensure legal counsel or other experts in OFR regulations, DDH, and policy are involved early in the rulemaking process to reduce the potential for delays in publishing rules.
+Agencies considering incorporating by reference should reach out to OFR staff early in the rulemaking process.

+14. OFR should continue and expand upon its efforts to make the process easier through an electronic submission and review process for incorporation by reference requests.